-Three Deaf links (below) provided to me by 3rd grade students of Highland Elementary School in Ohio, USA.
-(Thanks!):
+Three Deaf links (below) were provided to me by 3rd grade students of Highland Elementary School in Ohio, USA.
+(Thanks kids!)

 Deaf Web sites

-(this link was sent to me by Samantha, a deaf student at Futures Charter School in California, USA.
-Thanks, Samantha!)
+** This link (above) was sent to me by Samantha, a deaf student at Futures Charter School in California, USA.
+Thanks, Samantha!

 Family Health Reference To ASL

-(this link was sent to me by Ms Alyssa Collins, and was a product of her Girl Scouts group in Denver, Colorado, USA.
+** This link (above) was sent to me by Ms Alyssa Collins, and was a product of her Girl Scouts group in Denver, Colorado, USA.
 The girls are working on their Deaf Sign Language Badge and found this link.
 They sent it to me to include here.
-Thanks!)www.wristbandexpress.com/content/Hands-and-Wrists-Learning-American-Sign-Language
+Thanks!www.wristbandexpress.com/content/Hands-and-Wrists-Learning-American-Sign-Language

-(the above link was sent to me by Sarah and Garrett Boyd.
+** This link (above) was sent to me by Sarah and Garrett Boyd.
 It contains a lot of valuable learning resources for those wanting to learn ASL.
-Thanks!)
+Thanks Sarah and Garrett!